mcrice123/morphic2/src/pages/misc/2021-october.md

 ![San on the Roof](/embed/princessmonoke.jpg)

 This is a good place to tie up my review, so I'll leave off with that. **I highly recommend this movie.** It's terrifying, but it is also awe-provoking.

+## Thanks for reading!

+**If you haven’t already, please like the [“Morphic” Facebook page](https://www.facebook.com/MorphicGraphicNovel/) and [subscribe to my mailing list](http://eepurl.com/g8TzPb)** to get news and updates on progress towards the crowdfund campaign for printing _Morphic_!
+I appreciate all the support.

+I will be back on Saturday, November 6th with the next "Morphic" cosplay artwork.

+Have a great weekend!